ugoabuchi/ugo-simple-php-pdo-class/README.md

 # simple-php-pdo-class

-#This is simple php pdo Database management class
+#This is a simple php pdo Database management class

 #How to use
 Edit the ugophppdo to set dataabse options i.e Database type, Database host, Database username, Dataabse password